All Episodes

 But much of that world at least is not two-faced.

-It didn't back regime change in Iraq as American policy under George W.'s predecessor, didn't authorize action under W himself, approve hundreds of billions of dollars to oust Saddam and start rebuilding his country, approve every general charged with directing the Iraqi campaign, hear testimony.
+It didn't back regime change in Iraq as American policy under George W's predecessor, didn't authorize action under W himself, approve hundreds of millions of dollars to oust Saddam and start rebuilding his country, approve every general charged with directing the Iraqi campaign, hear testimony under oath from those generals themselves on Iraq's problems and progress, and then bludgeoned with blogs, bail.

 That is what they did.

-In starting philanthropy, Melinda Gates wrote, We knew what we stood for.
+In starting philanthropy, Melinda Gates wrote, we knew what we stood for.

-Other than reelection, what do congressional leaders stand for?
+Other than re-election, what do congressional leaders stand for?

 As important, what can they withstand?

-Mr and Mrs. Gates believe, quote, ultimately all people, no matter where they live, deserve a chance to live a healthy, productive life.
+Mr. and Mrs. Gates believe, quote, ultimately all people, no matter where they live, deserve a chance to live a healthy, productive life.

 Congressional leaders would amend that to exclude Iraqis, to whom we've given our word.

-Leaders frequently tout their business backgrounds as signs that they're savvy, then they display astounding ignorance of the struggles all business, including Microsoft, meet, just to keep getting ahead.
+Then they display astounding ignorance of the struggles all business, including Microsoft, meet just to keep getting ahead.

 IBM never stumbled.

-Mercedes never goofed, Kodak never almost croaked.
+Kodak never almost croaked.

-Xerox has the entire globe copying only it, the big three are still big and still three.
+The big three are still big and still three.

 ATT didn't have to be disemboweled to be reborn.

-Sports isn't without scars either, becoming a champ's nowhere near as hard as staying a champ, as the Packers, the Forderners, the Jets, and the Cowboys painfully know.
+Becoming a champ is nowhere near as hard as staying a champ as the Packers, the Fordiners, the Jets, and the Cowboys painfully know.

-Unlike Iraq, they have game films and scouting reports and player profiles and rules, and everybody obeys, or they're out.
+Unlike Iraq, they have game films and scouting reports and player profiles and rules and everybody obeys or they're out.

-Terrorists don't play fair, neither do congressional leaders who, when it comes to Iraq, could teach jihadists tricks on sighing to the heavens while slitting throats.
+Neither do congressional leaders who, when it comes to Iraq, could teach jihadists tricks on sighing to the heavens while slitting throats.

 Male leaders must have missed labor room or passed out.

-Female leaders must have hired surrogate moms, none seems to recall that birth is painful, and child raising's not a one-stop glee.
+None seems to recall that birth is painful and child raising is not a one-stop glee.

-Despite billions in the bank and fame, Congressional leaders can only envy and do.
+Despite billions in the bank and fame, congressional leaders can only envy and do Bill and Melinda Gates met hard knocks.

-Our foundation works hard to think through problems carefully, but it's simply impossible to get our strategies exactly right in the beginning, They say.
+Our foundation works hard to think through problems carefully, but it's simply impossible to get our strategies exactly right in the beginning, they say.

 Robert Gates would say the same.